maxmurdoch/mayhem/_brands/corporate.md

 - Phoenix Group
 - Seedrs
 - University of York
-about: 'Corporate is smart suit and we’re the men in black.
-We deliver your message clearly, effectively and professionally.
+first-sentence: Corporate is smart suit and we’re the men in black.
+about: 'We deliver your message clearly, effectively and professionally.
 Mayhem Corporate has a track record of providing both internal and external facing videos.
 We produce everything from interviews with business leaders to animated infomercials. '